Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 Annotations already declare readOnlyHint=true, destructiveHint=false, idempotentHint=true.
-The description adds 'Read-only' which aligns, and also describes the return format with a JSON snippet, providing behavioral context beyond annotations.
+Description adds 'Read-only' and describes the return JSON structure, providing useful behavioral context beyond annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.